juliendorra/esquisse/README.md

 ### A light tool when you need to prototype a workflow one level or two above prompt engineering.

-I originally built this web-tool so my design students could prototype mini AI-apps in a couple of hours: a fantasy football club generator, with logo and jersey; a user interview template that auto-update according to answers; an idea helper for products; and more!
+I (https://github.com/juliendorra) originally built this web-tool so my design students could prototype mini AI-apps in a couple of hours: _a fantasy football club generator, with logo and jersey; a user interview template that auto-update according to answers; an idea helper for products;_ and more!

-**Why create this mini AI-app builder?** To give them something malleable and generic to draft AI usages **one level or two** up from just "prompting".
-Without code, they managed to build AI pipelines… and also asked for a few updates that I could add and test with them 😅
+### Why create this mini AI-app builder?
+To give users a malleable and generic way to draft AI usages **one level or two up from just "prompting"**.
+Without code, my design students managed to build AI pipelines… and also asked for a few updates that I added and tested with them 😅

 ## Create and share mini AI apps